 10 Jul Closing the quote-to-cash gap with Salesforce CPQ

-A recent study by Pace Productivity estimates that the average sales rep spends 12% of his or her day preparing quotes or customer proposals.
+A 2017 study by Pace Productivity estimates that the average sales rep spends 12% of his or her day preparing quotes or customer proposals.
 For complex solution selling or international sales involving channel partners, this number can easily go much higher, meaning that sales reps are spending a significant portion of their time producing quotes rather than prospecting for new business.

 All too often, companies are faced with numerous challenges that can slow down or otherwise hinder the quote-to-cash cycle:

-- Time-consuming, error-prone manual quoting process
+- Time-consuming, error-prone manual quoting process;

-- Out-of-date list of products; many products no longer available and many recently introduced
+- Out-of-date list of products; many products no longer available and many recently introduced;

-- Out-of-date pricing, including promotional pricing that is no longer in effect
+- Out-of-date pricing, including promotional pricing that is no longer in effect;

-- Out-of-date product documentation and contractual terms and conditions
+- Out-of-date product documentation and contractual terms and conditions;

-- Customer or partner-specific discounts and payment terms
+- Customer or partner-specific discounts and payment terms;

-- Multiple quote versions to meet different customer purchase scenarios
+- Multiple quote versions to meet different customer purchase scenarios.

 For companies that operate internationally, additional concerns may include:

-- The ability to price products and services in multiple currencies
+- The ability to price products and services in multiple currencies,

-- Managing availability based on geographic region, market vertical, or channel partner
+- Managing availability based on geographic region, market vertical, or channel partner.

 Nubik and Salesforce CPQ

-Nubik helps launch Salesforce CPQ
+Nubik Helps Launch Salesforce CPQ

 One of Nubik’s customers is a fast-growing, international company that provides subscription-based solutions to some of the world’s largest industrial manufacturing organisations.
-With hundreds of employees spread out around the world, not to mention numerous joint ventures and channel partners, this company offers direct sales in addition to working with a worldwide network of distributors as well as what it calls “bundled resellers”.
+With hundreds of employees spread out around the world, not to mention numerous joint ventures and channel partners, this company offers direct sales in addition to working with a worldwide network of distributors as well as what it calls “bundled resellers.”

-The first workbook contained each of the various product configurations and subscription options, with over 400 variations in all.
+The first workbook contained each of the various product configurations and subscription options, with over 400 variations in total.
 The second workbook featured pricing for each major geographic region, such as the Americas, Europe, or Asia.
 A third workbook provided the negotiated discounts and payment terms for each business partner.
 The fourth workbook provided the exchange rates used for reference purposes.
 (The company prices its products in US dollars and revises its exchange rates on a set timetable to even out short-term fluctuations and better support business forecasting and reporting.)

 These four different Excel files would be revised manually on a regular basis to take account of new products, retired products, new channel partners, expired or renewed discounts and payment terms, as well as updated reference exchange rates.
 Notes would be left in the workbook to remind the reader of any imminent planned changes.
 Workbooks could also be updated on an ad hoc basis, necessitating the distribution of revised workbooks.